BLavery/STM32F030F4P6-Arduino/README.md

 The easiest practical programming method is STLink.
 **Get one** ($3).
 Check elsewhere if you need any config/setup help.
 Get it running for your scenario, and programming becomes trivially easy thereafter.
 Simply leave the BOOT0 jumper always on the GND side.
-__No bootloader is used or needed__.
+__No flash bootloader is used or needed__.
 (And that's a whole other hassle out of the way!)

 And get a 3V TTL USB serial adapter (CP2102 and CH340 are 3V) while you are at it ($1.5).
-You are going to need that for "terminal."
+You are going to need that for "terminal", at least.

+Now, alternative to STLink, you __can__ use the factory (ROM-based and undestroyable) bootload function using PA9/PA10 (ie TX/RX) and the serial adapter (TX-to-RX and RX-to-TX remember!), after resetting with boot0 jumper to 3V.
+Restore boot0 to GND, and your sketch should run.

 ## Libraries Included Here: